dataBASED-eecs/dataBased/part_2/Team19_Part2.md

 # EECS 447 Final Project Part 1

 ## Introduction

+  The library management system should faciliate knowlege sharing, community meeting and community events within the library.
+To do this, it should include an interface for members to checkout and return library materials.
+If materials are returned late, members will be able to view and resolve late fees.
+Members will also be able to view community events at the library and register to attend specific events.
+Library staff should be able to use the system to view, add and remove materials.
+The system will help librarians track and resolve late fees.
+In addition to interating with library materials library, staff should be able to create and manage community events.
+The library mangment system will not include inter-library communication, loans, or fundraising features.
+It will also not include finantial features like donations, sales, or payroll.
+The system will not provide analytics of the library over time or sugest materials for either the library or members.

 ## Stakeholders

+  The two main stakeholder groups for the library database are the librarians and the members of the library.
+Both parties will need an interface to search for materials within the library and modify the status of materials.
+They will also both interact with the library as a community meeting place.
+To facilitate that, the database system should track community events.

+  The librarians will interact with the library database to search for, add and remove library materials.
+They will also need to organize community events, and set up rooms within the library that can be reserved.
+It would be helpful for the librarians to know how many people plan to attend each community event.

+  The members of the library will use the library database to search for, checkout and return books.
+Members must also be able to register attendance for community events and reserve rooms within the library.
+If a member returns a book late, they must be able to view the late fees they owe and pay the late fees.
+The database system should facilitate tracking of late fees.

+  Finally, the library administrators need to be able to see a high level view of the library's status.
+They should be able to see the total late fees the library is due, the materials the library has access to and how many materials are currently lent out.
+While the may not be directly lending or returning materials from the library system, this high level view will help them keep track of the health of the library

 ## Conceptual Requirements
 ### Data Entities
 - Member: These are people who use the library, but do not work there